-4 Military Unit 74455 is a related GRU unit with multiple departments that engaged in cyber operations.
-Unit 74455 assisted in the release of documents stolen by Unit 26165, the promotion of those releases, computer networks of the Democratic Congressional Campaign Committee (DCCC) and the Democratic National Committee (DNC), targeting hundreds of email accounts.
+presidential campaign, including its campaign chairman John Podesta.4 The GRU hacked into the computer networks of the Democratic Congressional Campaign Committee (DCCC) and the Democratic National Committee (DNC), targeting hundreds of email accounts.

 In total, the GRU stole hundreds of thousands of documents from the compromised email accounts and networks.
 The GRU later released stolen Clinton Campaign and DNC documents through online personas, including "DCLeaks" and "Guccifer 2.0," and via WikiLeaks.
 The release of the documents was designed and timed to interfere with the 2016 U.S. presidential election.